fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> You need to copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains ASP.NET (VB and C#) wrapper under `fusioncharts-suite-xt > integrations > asp.net-vb` and `asp.net-cs` folder respectively.